FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Use Google Cloud Armor to restrict access to the corporate network's external IP address.
 Configure firewall rules to allow only HTTP(S) access.

--Create a Google group and add authorized employees to it.
+**-Create a Google group and add authorized employees to it.
 Configure Identity-Aware Proxy (IAP) to the App Engine application as a HTTP-resource.
-Add the group as a principle with the role "IAP-secured Web App User."
+Add the group as a principle with the role "IAP-secured Web App User."**
+_(Correct!
+You could use individual accounts to give out access instead of a group, and by doing so you make access more manageable.
+Identity-Aware Proxy is a great tool for exactly this kind of issue.)_

 4.
 You've recently created an internal App Engine application for developers in your organization.
 The application lets developers clone production Cloud SQL databases into a project specifically created to test code and deployments.
 Your previous process was to export a database to a Cloud Storage bucket, and then import the SQL dump into a legacy on-premises testing environment database with connectivity to Google Cloud via Cloud VPN.
 Management wants to incentivize using the new process with Cloud SQL for rapid testing and track how frequently rapid testing occurs.
 How can you ensure that the developers use the new process?